On December 17, 2018 Governor Murphy signed in to law P.L. 2018, CHAPTER 155, 2018 Assembly, No. 2182.

 On December 17, 2018, Governor Murphy signed in to law P.L.
 2018 Chapter 155.
 This law is a change to the current licensing act for electricians regarding the prerequisite to be eligible to take the electrical licensing examination.

 The New Jersey Board of Examiners is currently working to complete the rules regarding the recent law change.
 It is best that all questions of concern relating to board matters be directed to the board for a formal answer.
-Yo can also read the law and visit the New Jersey Board of Examiners of Electrical Contractors website for additional and more current information.
+You can also read the law at the New Jersey Board of Examiners of Electrical Contractors website for additional and more current information.

 What does this mean to electricians?
 Nothing unless you aspire to be a New Jersey Licensed Electrical Contractor or one day to posses a New Jersey Electrical Contractor Business Permit.
 In that case it means everything!

 First, in order to take the licensing exam you must first be approved by the New Jersey Board of Examiners of Electrical Contractors to take the electrical contractors licensing exam.
 In accordance with the new law P.L.
 2018 CHAPTER 1552018 Assembly, No. 2182 you must prove you have successfully completed a four-year registered journeyman apprenticeship program that has been approved by the United States Department of Labor.
 In addition to having proven you successfully completed a four-year electrical apprenticeship program you must also provide proof you completed one-year as a journeyman.

 This makes a total of 5-years you must prove to the board.
 If you have met this criteria among other requirements, you may be eligible to take the exam.

 What if I want to take my exam now?

 The law provides a 4-year grace period to honor the original licensing act.
 If you currently qualify in accordance with New Jersey Board of Examiners of Electrical Contractors to take the exam, you may do so as stated below in the except of the law.